cabraham/Books/DeepWork/README.md

 Lead measures provide feedback quicker (like Agile vs Waterfall)

 ##### Discipline 3: Keep a Compelling Scoreboard
 A public place to record and track lead measures.
-A scoreboard is a great example
+A scoreboard is a great example.
-- It provides a reinforcing source of motivation
+It provides a reinforcing source of motivation
 > Once the team notices their success with a lead measure, they become invested in perpetuating this performance

+Keep a pen-and-paper tally of how many hours you spend on deep work

 ##### Discipline 4: Create a Cadence of Accountability
 > Put in place "a rhythm of regular and frequent meetings of any team that owns a wildly important goal"
-- team members must confront their scoreboard, commit to specific actions to help improve the score before the next meeting This works even in deep work for a single person.
+- team members must confront their scoreboard, commit to specific actions to help improve the score before the next meeting

+This works even in deep work for a single person.
 You can decide to have a weekly review to measure good or bad weeks and identify causes for bad weeks.
 This helps to ensure future good weeks.
-The rhythm and cadence of the deep work tends to outweigh the intensity of the deep work
+**The rhythm and cadence of the deep work tends to outweigh the intensity of the deep work**

 #### Be Lazy
 Allow your brain to reset and disconnect from the deep work.